NomadWithoutAHome/PhotoDeputy/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the The Unlicense - see the [HERE](https://choosealicense.com/licenses/unlicense/)  for details.